fmxsh/tot-ontology/README.md

 #### Constraint ~Property~

 Like rules governing the constitution.
 Example: Constitution: green and red.
 Constraint: can not be a combination of the two colors.

+Can constrain both constitution and emergence, thus full power in shaping the identity.

 #### Emergence